Polistes carolina: Dominance hierarchy

 Foundress associations in Polistes species establish clear dominant and subordinate relationships in which the dominant gains the most reproduction success.
 Unlike in many species, the queen (most dominant foundress) is not necessarily the largest female.
 Rather, the first foundress to arrive becomes the queen and any subsequent joiners become subordinates.
 While the queen may not be the largest foundress, field studies have shown that the dominant foundress usually has the largest ovaries of all foundresses present at the nest.
 Precedence rather than size hierarchy indicates that the earliest foundress may simply be the fittest.
-This is supported by evidence that the first female to emerge from hibernation has the most developed corporar allata (the site of juvenile hormone synthesis) and high juvenile hormone synthesis is correlated with dominance and ovarian development in Polistes.
+This is supported by evidence that the first female to emerge from hibernation has the most developed corpora allata (the site of juvenile hormone synthesis) and high juvenile hormone synthesis is correlated with dominance and ovarian development in Polistes.
 This convention could also be a method to prevent fighting amongst near equals, thus decreasing the risk of injury for both dominants and subordinates.